Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

 Let it roll into the second year because on day 366, the property owner no longer owes you all your money back plus 20%.
 They now owe you all your money back plus 30%.

-If it goes one more year, it’s all your money back plus 40%.
-It goes from 20% to 30% to 40% to 50%.
+Then if it goes one more year, it’s all your money back plus 40%.
+It goes from 20% to 30% to 40% to 50% each consecutive year.

-Acquiring Property From Georgia Tax Deed Sales
+Acquiring Real Property From Georgia Tax Sales

 We can teach you in a classroom environment that certain properties always seem to go to auction.
-We can’t guarantee it, but they always seem to go to auction, and the property owners don’t redeem.
+We can’t guarantee it, but they always seem to go to auction and the property owners don’t redeem.
+Other properties are going to redeem.

 If it’s a nice property in a country club, you can be assured those people are going to redeem.
 If you bid and you purchased that redeemable deed, just be very patient and you’re going to make at least 20% on your money.